salonbooking/salonbooking/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A complete and easy to manage appointment booking system for your wordPress install.
+A complete and easy to manage appointments booking system for your Salon.

 == Description ==

-Salon booking is a complete and easy to manage booking system to help your business getting more reservations on your website.
+Salon Booking is a complete and easy to manage appointments booking system to help your business getting more reservations on your website and saving a lot of time with your agenda management tasks.

 Salon booking  is the best solution for: